muziejus/javascripting-english-major/4-functions.md

   $("#response").html("Your tip is $" + tipAmount);
 }

-// now execute the function, passing a total of $50.00
+// Now call (or “execute”) the function, passing a
-// and a tipRate of 20%:
+// total of $50.00 and a tipRate of 20%:

 tipCalculator(50.00, 0.2);
 ```

-Save, commit, reload, and the webpage should now inform you that you owe $10.
+Save and reload, and the webpage should now inform you that you owe $10.
+If it
+does, commit.
 In the exercises, we’ll expand on this function.

 </section>
 <section id="scope">
 ## Scope

 Alongside the idea of a function block, that is, the set of curly braces, we
-also have the idea of scope.
+also have the idea of **scope**.
 Beginner programmers often get tripped up by
 scope, but that’s ok, so do veteran programmers.
 Note that though conditionals
 and loops also use blocks, they don’t affect scope in the same way.